TosinAF/MaterialActivityIndicatorView/README.md

 MaterialActivityIndicatorView
 ====================

-A Swift port for https://github.com/phillipcaudell/PCAngularActivityIndicatorView
+A Swift port for https://github.com/phillipcaudell/PCAngularActivityIndicatorView, with some improvements such as it changes color after every iteration.

 Youtube Video Link -> https://www.youtube.com/watch?v=EDuqUTi9rus